aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

       'Lemon-Garlic Vinaigrette '
     ]

+For this tutorial, we will be focusing in the query DSL syntax to construct queries modifying the ``body`` parameter.

 .. note::
   In the method ``search()``.
 One of the optional fields is the ``size`` field, which is defined as the number of results returned in the search.
 The default value is 10.